benjamin-shapiro/benjamin-shapiro.github.io/_pages/home.md

   <div class="hero__body">
     <p>
-      Growing up in the beautiful US Virgin Islands, an astrophotographer on a healthy diet of Isaac Asimov and Arthur C. Clarke, I spent my nights looking skyward.
+      Growing up in the beautiful U.S. Virgin Islands, I became an astrophotographer on a healthy diet of Isaac Asimov and Arthur C. Clarke and spent my nights looking skyward.
 When my home was ravaged by not one, but two hurricanes of near-biblical proportions, I felt an obligation to join the battle for our planet’s future.
 I found my calling in space.
     </p>